 Schools are classed as “data controllers” and as such they state how and why personal data is processed.
 We are currently auditing and reviewing our procedures and policies and considering implementing new systems where necessary.
 All staff will be trained so that they are aware of the changes and the impact they may have.

 The good news is that schools have been complying with the Data Protection Act 1998, and are very experienced at working within such regulations.
 It will be necessary to make some changes to policies and procedures, and to correspond with “data subjects” who include students and parents/carers.
-You may receive information over the coming weeks and months to inform you of specific changes which will affect you and your child.
+You may receive information over the coming months to inform you of specific changes which will affect you and your child.